Skip to content

 What the framework guarantees

-Plugin code (ingestion functions, transforms, processes) can rely on the following being handled automatically by the framework:
+Plugin code (streaming plugins, @process functions) can rely on the following being handled automatically by the framework:

 Concern Where handled